 Low Carb Protein Pancakes (No Protein Powder!)

-Looking for more protein pancakes?
-Try these Oatmeal Banana Pancakes, Greek Yogurt Pancakes, and Oatmeal Protein Pancakes.
+Looking for more high-protein pancakes?
+Try these Oatmeal Banana Pancakes, Greek Yogurt Pancakes, and Oatmeal Protein Pancakes!

 Key Ingredients

-Note: These pancakes do not have any added sweetener.
-If you prefer a sweet pancake, make sure to add a low-carb sweetener like stevia, Swerve, or monk fruit.
-If you make these savory, they can be used as a wrap or bread replacement as well.
+- Optional sweetener: These pancakes aren’t naturally sweetened, so if you prefer a sweeter pancake, add a low-carb sweetener like stevia, Swerve, or monk fruit.
+For a savory twist, skip the sweetener, and these pancakes can double as a wrap or bread replacement!

 Recipe Ideas and Variations